FredericFouche/FredericFouche/README.md

 ## Contact me

 You can contact me via LinkedIn.
-I'm open to any opportunity, so don't hesitate to contact me.
+I'm open to any opportunity, so don't hesitate 👋.

 [![Linkedin](https://img.shields.io/badge/Linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/fr%C3%A9d%C3%A9ric-fouch%C3%A9/)